gazebo-tooling/release-tools/jenkins-scripts/pr_job_workflow.md

 The process begins when a developer opens a pull request on a Gazebo repository, such as `gazebosim/gz-math`.

-The trigger mechanism itself is **not** defined within the `release-tools` repository.
-It is a standard integration configured between the `gazebosim` GitHub organization and the Jenkins server.

 - **GitHub App/Webhook:** A GitHub Application or a webhook is installed on the `gazebosim` organization.
 When a PR is opened or updated, GitHub sends a notification payload to the Jenkins server.
 - **Jenkins PR Scanner:** The Jenkins server listens for these notifications via the "GitHub Pull Request Builder" (ghprb) plugin, which scans for incoming PRs and matches them to the appropriate pre-generated jobs.